diezcami/admu-notes/[SCI10] Science and Society/lt-02 Summary.md

     * **RA3436**: PLDT was granted a franchise to install, operate and maintain a telephone system (Nov 28 1928-1978)
     * **PD1978**: 1% Government Tax on PLDT
     * **RA6146 (1970)**: Replace party line services with main line services
+    * 2010: 6.783M landlines but 92.28M cellphone lines

+## Analog vs Digital Age
+* **Analog**
+  * Information in terms of physical parameters where values change over a continuous range (eg. Sound, Thermometer, Analog Clocks)
+  * Wave pattern of the original sound is patterned onto the electrical signal
+  * Amplitude, Wavelength (s/f), Period (1/Frequency)
+* **Digital Age**
+  * Binary method to represent numbers (1 byte = 8 bits)
+  * **ASCII**: American Standard Code for Information Exchange
+  * **Block Information**: Files with text or graphical information (eg. Data files, documents, pictures)
+  * **Stream Information**: Series of images and frames (eg. Audio and Video files)
+  * **Resolution**: How often you sample a signal
+    * Sampling the signal: Checking the value at certain intervals
+    * Converting from analog to digital: Check times more often
+    * Low Res vs High Res: Storage Space, Computing Power
+  * **Nyquist Criterion**:
+    * To get a good representation of your analog signal, you have to sample faster than the highest frequency content of the signal
+    * Frequency (Hz): number of vibrations in a second
+  * **Advantages**
+    * Mixing of various media in a single environment (eg. Multimedia Capable Phones) / Ease of Recording
+    * Tolerance to noise (Electro Magnetic Interference)
+    * Prices of digital circuits have dropped down considerably due to large&very large scale IC's compared to analog circuits
+  * **Disadvantages**
+    * Conversion from analog to digital may not be exact (needs more sampling to store resources)
+    * Requires more time to submit (due to space and nature)
+    * Error checking and correction methods are vital as every bit is significant
+    * Solved with **compression methods**

+## Telecommunications in a Digital Age
 * **Advances in Electricity and Magnetism**
   * Purpose of Telecommunications: Transmit and receive information from one geographical location to another
+  * Led to Morse Code, Telegraph and Telephone
   * **Optical Telegraph**
     * Early telecommunication
     * Semaphore Telegraph: Used hand-like devices on a tower to transmit messages with different angles of "hands"